routeros-fans/blacklist_to_mikrotik/README.md

-# blacklist_to_mikrotik
-FireHOL to Mikrotik
+# FireHOL to Mikrotik
-Daily Update the FireHOL Level1 and Level4 IP to Mikrotik IP formate
+Daily Update the FireHOL Level1, Level2 and Level4 IP to Mikrotik IP formate